 If you knew your spouse was deliberately looking at stuff to get aroused but goes to you for sex, would you refuse them?
 Would you also refuse sex with your spouse if they accidentally see something arousing in a movie, but watch it anyway with no repentance or attempt to look away and then they come to you for sex?

 It is one of my fears that I’m having sex with my husband, but he is having sex with someone else (in his mind.)

 Now, this presents a problem, we have two concepts in direct opposition to each other:

 - Sex is a marriage right.
 One spouse does not have the right to deny the other.

 - Sex is viewed by many men as a “reward” or an indication that everything is alright in the relationship.
 So, having sex may be telling him that you are OK with his behavior.

 So, how do we reconcile these two opposing choices?

-Now, this verse is talking about not depriving your spouse from sex, and that’s what everyone focuses on, but what if we flip it the other way around?
+Now, this verse is talking about not depriving your spouse of sex, and that’s what everyone focuses on, but what if we flip it the other way around?
 What if the couple decided to mutually take sex off the table (or bed, adjust for personal preference) for a while to dig into scripture, pray and meditate on what God wants in their lives concerning this topic?
-What if you went to your husband (or wife) and said “Dear, I want us to take a break from sex, because I feel what your are doing is hurting our relationship and your relationship with God and I want to spend time with you studying scripture to see what it says about this point we disagree on.”
+What if you went to your husband (or wife) and said “Dear, I want us to take a break from sex because I feel what you are doing is hurting our relationship and your relationship with God and I want to spend time with you studying scripture to see what it says about this point we disagree on.”

 How can you argue with that and still claim to be a loving spouse and a Christian?
 Now, if they do put their foot down and refuse to do it, then I think it’s time to go to a pastor, elder, trusted friend.
 Someone with whom your spouse trusts to hold them accountable in their walk with God, who won’t judge but offer help and guidance.
 If you have no one like that, get one.